Project KITE -

 - A parent of a child (ages 3 to 8) with a disability

 - The child’s teacher

 - A related service provider working with the child, such as a Special Education Teacher, Occupational Therapist, Speech Language Pathologist, Paraprofessional, or others.

 For more information contact Project KITE Coordinator Terri Rosen via email at [email protected] or call (952) 838-9000.
-Application deadline is Thursday, February 22, 2018.
-Applications can be requested, downloaded, or submitted online.
+Application deadline is Monday, September 30, 2019.